crypton480/HilbertCuts/README.md

 3. use cutgen.cpp to generate cuts.
 Fill in correct values for a and b in cutgen.cpp.
-Compile and run cutgen.cpp -> outputs characteristic vectors of cuts into graph.in
+Compile and run cutgen.cpp to output the characteristic vectors of cuts into graph.in

 4. Find Cone and Hilbert basis using Normaliz.